opentext/storyteller/docs/stl/syntax.md

 # STL Root

-One of the *DocBuilder++* design goals was to unify its XML structure with the output format of the *Page Layout Driver*.
-While *Page Layout Driver.* output represents a *paginated rendered form of a document* and on the other hand the *DocBuilder++* format represents a *document design structure* we still believe that it is possible to unify both formats to a single logical structure.
+One of the *DocBuilder++* design goals was to unify its XML structure with the output format of the [Page Layout Driver](driver.md).

+:exclamation: Note that the driver was implemented before we started the *DocBuilder++* design, so there are some notable differences in syntax.
+Also the fact is that *Page Layout Driver* output represents a *paginated/rendered form of a document* while the *DocBuilder++* format represents a *document design structure* so they have many high-level and low-level differences.
+That being said we still believe that it is possible to unify both formats to a single common syntax, which will ultimately cover all the existing usecases and even will generate new ones.

-It means that the root of the XML structure looks as follows:
+It means that we reused the `http://developer.opentext.com/schemas/storyteller/layout` XML namespace and `stl` alias (but renamed `root` element to `stl`) and so the root of the XML structure looks as follows:

 ```xml
 <stl:stl xmlns:stl="http://developer.opentext.com/schemas/storyteller/layout" version="0.1">